 Dr. Lise Nigrovic’s research focus has been in the study of meningeal infections as well as the radiologic evaluation after blunt trauma for children admitted to the emergency department.
 Her significant research contributions include the development and multi-center validation of a clinical prediction model to distinguish between bacterial and viral meningitis as well as the impact of observation on the rate of cranial CT for children with minor blunt head trauma.
-She serves as the site principal investigator for the Pediatric Emergency Medicine Applied Research Network (PECARN).
-In this role, she has coordinated multiple clinical research studies in the area of trauma, infections and patient safety and Chairs the Protocol Development Committee.
+She serves as the site principal investigator for the Pediatric Emergency Medicine Applied Research Network (PECARN) and the vice chair of the Pediatric Emergency Medicine Clinical Research Collaborative (PEM CRC).

-Lise Nigrovic received her MD in Medicine from Harvard Medical School and, soon after, her MPH from the Harvard School of Public Health.
-She completed her residency and clinical fellowship in Pediatric Emergency Medicine with Boston Children's Hospital.
-Her pediatric fellowship was completed around the same time with Harvard Medical School.
+Lise Nigrovic received her MD in Medicine from Harvard Medical School and her MPH from the Harvard School of Public Health.
+She completed her residency, chief residency and clinical fellowship in Pediatric Emergency Medicine at Boston Children's Hospital.
+She now works as an attending in the division of emergency medicine.

 - Nigrovic LE*, Kuppermann N, Malley R. Development and validation of a multivariable predictive model to distinguish bacterial from aseptic meningitis in children in the post-Haemophilus influenzae era.
 Pediatrics.
 2002;110(4):712-9.